Wilhelm Orlik-Rückemann: Polish Army

-Polish defensive war in 1939
+World War II

 Shortly before the start of World War II Orlik-Rückemann's forces were deprived of most of the reserves that were transferred to western Poland to strengthen the Polish units stationed there.
 After the outbreak of the Polish Defensive War of 1939 and the Soviet Union's invasion of Poland on 17 September, Orlik-Rückemann's forces could offer only a token resistance against the overwhelming odds.
 To prevent the complete destruction of his forces, Orlik-Rückemann decided to withdraw them from the 300 kilometre long border in the area of Polesie and break through to Warsaw and the forces of Polesie Independent Operational Group under general Franciszek Kleeberg.

 Until 22 September he gathered approximately 8,000 men and started his march towards Warsaw.
 Constant skirmishes with the Red Army and the Fifth column brought down the morale of his men.
 To counter the threat of a breakdown, Orlik-Rückemann decided to start a major battle with the Red Army.
 During the Battle of Szack, on 28 September, his men managed to rout the Soviet 52nd Rifle Division.
 On 30 September the unit crossed the Bug river and reached the village of Wytyczno, some 20 kilometres south-east of Włodawa.
 The Battle of Wytyczno started the following day, when his unit was attacked by the Soviet 45th Rifle Division, reinforced with tanks and artillery.
 After 15 hours of heavy fighting, the supplies of the Polish forces were almost depleted and Orlik-Rückemann decided to divide his unit into small groups and order them to break through to the area occupied by the Independent Operational Group Polesie on their own.
 Most of the Polish forces reached their destination unopposed and with negligible losses.

 After the end of hostilities in Poland, Orlik-Rückemann managed to evade being captured and crossed the Lithuanian border.
 From there he managed to get to Sweden and by the end of October he was in the United Kingdom.
 There he served in the Polish Army in exile on various staff posts.